jackwasey/icd.data/cran-comments.md

-I am submitting icd 3.4, icd.data 1.1 and a new pacakge nhds 1.0 simultaneously.
+I am submitting icd 3.4.1, icd.data 1.1.1 and a new pacakge nhds 1.0 simultaneously, although they no longer have version inter-dependencies.

-This version needs icd >= 3.4 to build the documentation, and I am submitting an updated 'icd' package at this same time.

-Updated from initial submission with spelling correction in DESCRIPTION Title.

 ## Test environments
 * local OS X install, R 3.5.2